 - What is your primary lead generation source right now?

-I can help you build an exact, step-by-step 120% profit-growth
+- Need help you build an exact, step-by-step 120% profit-growth

 Because he understands the mechanics of practice but is unburdened by active client caseloads, Michael Kissinger can target the common operational bottlenecks that depress solo practitioner profits: